rust-lang/rust/text/0000-rdylib.md

 # Detailed design
 [design]: #detailed-design

-A new crate type will be accepted by the compiler, `rdylib`, which can be passed as either `--crate-type rdylib` on the command line or via `#![crate_type = "rdylib"]` in crate attributes.
-This crate type will conceptually correspond to the rdylib use case described above, and today's `dylib` crate-type will correspond to the cdylib use case above.
+A new crate type will be accepted by the compiler, `cdylib`, which can be passed as either `--crate-type cdylib` on the command line or via `#![crate_type = "cdylib"]` in crate attributes.
+This crate type will conceptually correspond to the cdylib use case described above, and today's `dylib` crate-type will continue to correspond to the rdylib use case above.
 Note that the literal output artifacts of these two crate types (files, file names, etc) will be the same.

 The two formats will differ in the parts listed in the motivation above,
 specifically: